ibm-cloud-architecture/cloudpak-for-applications/liberty-sessions.md

 ```

 #### Deploy OpenLiberty configured for Hazelcast
-Hazelcast client configured with OpenLiberty is using Kubernetes API to find Hazelcast cluster.
+The Hazelcast client configured with OpenLiberty is using Kubernetes API to find Hazelcast cluster and requires a new ServiceAccount and ClusterRoleBinding

-Create project for the client application
+Create project for the client application:

 `$ oc new-project appmod-hazelcast-liberty`

-Using Kubernetes API requires granting certain permissions.
-You may need to create new service account if you dont want to change privilidges for the default.
+Create a new ServiceAccount:

 `$ oc create serviceaccount hazelcast-liberty -n appmod-hazelcast-liberty`

-Create rbac.yaml with the following content
+Create rbac.yaml with the following content:

 ```yaml
 apiVersion: rbac.authorization.k8s.io/v1